Carmelo Anthony

 After one season at Syracuse, Anthony entered the 2003 NBA draft and was selected with the third overall pick by the Denver Nuggets.
 While playing for Denver, he led the Nuggets to the playoffs every year from 2004 to 2010; the team won two division titles in that span.
 In 2009, Anthony led the Nuggets to their first conference finals appearance since 1985.
 In 2011, he was traded from Denver to the New York Knicks days before the NBA trade deadline.
 In a January 24, 2014, game against the Charlotte Bobcats, Anthony scored a career-high 62 points, setting a Knicks' single-game scoring record and a Madison Square Garden single-game scoring record.
 Anthony was traded to the Oklahoma City Thunder, where he played one season before a short stint with the Houston Rockets.
 He spent two seasons with the Portland Trail Blazers before finishing off his career with the Los Angeles Lakers.

 Anthony has played in the Olympics for the US national team a record four times, winning a bronze medal with the 2004 squad and gold medals on the 2008, 2012, and 2016 teams.
 As of April 2016, he was the US Olympic team's all-time leader in points, rebounds, and games played.
-He currently ranks tenth among NBA career scoring leaders.
+He currently ranks eleventh among NBA career scoring leaders.